Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 All these observations confirm my first assumption that members mostly use Cyclistic to go to work and go back home while casual riders on the other hand use it mostly for leisure or to do sport.

 ### Documentation of the visualisations
 Not all visualisations have made it to my final dashboard.

 You can find below the full list of visualisations I made during my analysis process:
+**_Note:_** The line charts could be replaced by bar charts but I personally find the line chart more clear.
 * Tables
   * Total number of rides
   * Average ride time